vanitoz/Reviews_Classification_System/README.md

 Based on results, the highest Accuracy and weighted F-1 score achieved with LightGbm classifier with litter overfitting.
 Testing Accuracy: 0.89 and weighted F1 Score: 0.79.
-The Confusion Matrix below shows that model able to separate well Negative and Posetive classes but struggle and doesn't predict so well Neutral class.
+The Confusion Matrix below shows that model able to separate well Negative and Positive classes but struggle and doesn't predict so well Neutral class.
 This could be explained with a big overlap in unigrams (single words) and bigrams (pairs of words) between Neutral class and Positieve/Negatieve classes.

 <p align="center">